 When my husband, kids and I reflect back on that emotional and very stressful time, we can truly say that our friends were a huge reason we made it through.

 I have deep appreciation for so many wonderful people!
 It honestly brings me to tears when I think about all of their generosity.
 They truly went out of their way to comfort our family when we needed it most.
 They never waited for us to ask for anything.
-They arrived, stood beside us, offered us encouragement, lent a shoulder to cry on, and supported us in any way that they could.
+Instead, they arrived, stood beside us, offered us encouragement, lent a shoulder to cry on, and supported us in any way that only they could.

 They sent flowers, stuffed animals, and brought in toys to help pass the time for our son who was limited to his hospital bed.
 And for my 30th birthday, two dear friends showed up at the hospital with cake, and several more came with birthday treats and hospital survival baskets.